raspberrypilearning/8bitsynth/en/step_6.md

 --- /collapse ---

-This tutorial comes from HackSpace magazine issue 1.
-Head to [https://hackspace.raspberrypi.org](https://hackspace.raspberrypi.org) to download the latest issue or subscribe to the print edition.
+**This tutorial comes from HackSpace magazine issue 1.
+For more great articles about making head to [https://hackspace.raspberrypi.org](https://hackspace.raspberrypi.org) to download the latest issue or subscribe to the print edition.**